 Misc Bolts/Screws to meet customer desire

-Drill the Harmonic Balancer or Order Trigger Wheel
+Drill the Harmonic Balancer or Order Trigger Wheel (if required)

 Laptop (Optional, but highly recommended) w/LC-1 cable